Aliases for CRYAA Gene

 GeneCards Summary for CRYAA Gene

-CRYAA (Crystallin, Alpha A) is a Protein Coding gene.
-Diseases associated with CRYAA include cataract 9, multiple types and presbyopia.
-Among its related pathways are Protein processing in endoplasmic reticulum and Regulation of degradation of deltaF508 CFTR in CF. GO annotations related to this gene include identical protein binding and structural constituent of eye lens.
-An important paralog of this gene is HSPB6.
+CRYAA (Crystallin Alpha A) is a Protein Coding gene.
+Diseases associated with CRYAA include Cataract 9, Multiple Types and Cataract Microcornea Syndrome.
+Among its related pathways are Protein processing in endoplasmic reticulum and Regulation of degradation of deltaF508 CFTR in CF. Gene Ontology (GO) annotations related to this gene include identical protein binding and structural constituent of eye lens.
+An important paralog of this gene is CRYAA2.